 There are some modest prime lenses, such as a 50mm f/1.8, 35mm f/2.8, or 135mm f/3.5.
 These lenses are smaller, lighter, and not nearly as expensive as the premium prime lenses, and yet can still deliver some very fine results.

-What Is a Crop-Sensor Camera?
+What’s a Crop-Sensor Camera?

 The most noticeable difference associated with this sensor is its “crop factor.”
 The crop factor refers to the magnification of the field of view when looking through the viewfinder.

 Crop-factor digital cameras are some of the most heavily produced DSLR and ILC cameras on the market.
 Crop-factor cameras also tend to be lower priced than full-frame cameras.
 With the superb quality of the brands available today, crop-sensor cameras have a very large market share and will be around for a long time.

 The most common crop-sensor format is the APS-C format with a crop factor of 1.5x.
 Another very popular format for digital cameras is the 4/3rds or micro 4/3rds (MFT) format with a 2x crop factor.

 The crop factor allows for camera and lens makers to offer some very interesting lens choices.
 Besides the standard kit lenses of 18-55mm or so, the all-in-one lenses are also available at reasonable prices.
 It’s not unusual to see 18-300mm in an APS-C format lens.

 The same thing is true with larger format cameras but in reverse.
-A medium format camera may have a normal lens in the focal length of 80mm or even 100mm, depending on the size of the format.
+A medium format camera may have a normal lens with a focal length of 80mm or even 100mm, depending on the size of the format.
 In large format film cameras, the crop factor in reverse gives us normal lenses in the 150mm and 210mm range.

-What Are Compression, Bokeh, and Depth of Field?
+What’s Compression, Bokeh, and Depth of Field?

 We’ve mentioned these terms a few times in this article.
 A more comprehensive tutorial is available on Cole’s Classroom.

-In a nutshell, longer focal lengths (the higher number of millimeters) cause compression.
-Compression is a phenomenon produced by longer focal-length lenses in which the background seems to be flattened out and pulled closer to a subject.
+In a nutshell, longer lengths (the higher number of millimeters) cause compression.
+Compression is a phenomenon produced by longer focal length lenses in which the background seems to be flattened out and pulled closer to a subject.

-A wider angle, short focal length produces the opposite effect.
+A wider angle, short length produces the opposite effect.
 It can make it seem as though the landscape or cityscape goes on forever.
 The great depth of focus achieved by using small apertures in a wide-angle lens can draw viewers closer, making them feel as if they are inside your image.